forrestberry/theolexica/content/posts/spurgeon-conference-notes.md

 - Speaker: Phil Johnson
 - June 5-5, 2026

+## Spurgeon quick facts
+- 1834–1892 (Victorian England)
+- Known as “The Prince of Preachers.”
+- Became pastor of New Park Street Chapel in London at age 19.
+- Preached to thousands weekly before microphones existed.
+- Led the Metropolitan Tabernacle, one of the largest churches of his day.
+- Sermons were transcribed and published worldwide, eventually exceeding 3,500 sermons and dozens of books.
+- Strongly Reformed/Calvinistic but intensely evangelistic.
+- Converted at age 15 after hearing a simple sermon on Isaiah 45:22: “Look unto me, and be ye saved.”
+- Founded a pastors’ college, orphanages, and numerous ministries.
+- Battled severe depression and chronic illness throughout much of his ministry.
+- Opposed theological liberalism in the famous “Downgrade Controversy.”
+- Often called the last great Puritan, though he lived 150+ years after the Puritans.

 ## Session 1: Spurgeon the Soul Winner

 - Converted on Jan 6 1850 when he was 15.